mahesh-panchal/nf-cascade/README.md

 discovered the `ProcessBuilder` class, which could run a command in another directory.
 Initially I thought about running this in the work directory (`task.workDir`), but realised any failures would start the whole integrated workflow from the beginning again in a new work directory.
-However, since we can write outside the work directory too, I decided to make a separate folder in which the workflows could resume, writing only the results the working directory (which is also handy for clean up).
-Native processes also don't stage files, and so must be referred to using their uri strings (by using `val` instead of `path` on `Path` types).
+However, since we can write to any directory, I decided to make a separate folder in the work directory in which the workflows could resume, writing only the results the task specific directory (which is also handy for clean up).
+Native processes also don't stage files, and so must be referred to using their uri strings (by using `val` instead of `path` on `Path` types), which makes handling input files easier.
 Resuming a workflow is then left to the child `nextflow` process.